-Pupil Voice is one of our curriculum drivers and children are given opportunities to shape the direction of the school through the Pupil Council.
+Pupil Voice is one of our curriculum drivers and children are given opportunities to shape the direction of the school through the Pupil Council and the Eco-School Committee.
 Their interests' and learning styles help direct the way in which the curriculum is designed and accessed.